buyekeobare/javascript/html_forms/README.md

 3. The second <section> of our form is the payment information.
 We have three distinct controls along with their labels, each contained inside a <p>.
 The first is a drop-down menu (<select>) for selecting credit card type.
 The second is an <input> element of type tel, for entering a credit card number; while we could have used the number type, we don't want the number's spinner UI.
 The last one is an <input> element of type text, for entering the expiration date of the card; this includes a placeholder attribute indicating the correct format, and a pattern that tests that the entered date has the correct format.
 These newer input types are reintroduced in The HTML5 input types.

 4. The last section we'll add is a lot simpler, containing only a <button> of type submit, for submitting the form data

-5. Finally, complete your form by adding the outer <form> closing tag

-6.